Z80-Retro/Z80-Retro-Manual/Z80-RETRO-ARCHITECTURE.md

 - Power

   Power is provided through a USB Type B Connector on the board.
 This connector only provides Power.
-There is also an onboard volage regulator that is used to provide 3.3VT to the SD Card adapter.
+There is also an onboard voltage regulator that is used to provide 3.3VT to the SD Card adapter.

 - System Clock